 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
 To receive this content via email, subscribe to NAR's Weekly Report newsletter and check the "legislative & regulatory issues" box.

-The Bureau of Consumer Financial Protection (CFPB) issued a series of Requests for Information (RFIs) on various agency practices seeking input from the public and outside stakeholders.
+The Bureau of Consumer Financial Protection (BCFP) issued a series of Requests for Information (RFIs) on various agency practices seeking input from the public and outside stakeholders.
 NAR has submitted comments on many of the Bureau activities.